Women in the Middle Ages: Difference between Western and Eastern Europe

 In Eastern Europe however, there were many differences with specific regional characteristics.
 In the Byzantine Empire and Bulgarian Empire, the majority of women were well educated and had a higher social status than in Western Europe.
-Equality in family relations and the right to common property after marriage were recognized by law with the Ekloga, issued in Constantinople in 726 and Slavonic Ekloga in Bulgaria in the 9th century.
+Equality in family relations and the right to common property after marriage were recognized by law with the Byzantine Ekloge ton nomon and the Slavic Zakon Sudnyi Liudem in Bulgaria in the 9th century.
 In some parts of Russia the tradition of early and universal marriage (usually of a bride age 12–15, with menarche occurring on average at 14) as well as traditional Slavic patrilocal customs led to a greatly inferior status for women at all levels of society.
 In rural South Slavic areas, a custom of women marrying men younger than themselves, in some cases only after the age of thirty, remained until the 19th century.
 The manorial system had yet to penetrate into Eastern Europe where there was a lesser effect on clan systems and no firm enforcement of bans on cross-cousin marriages.
 Orthodox laws banned marriages between relatives closer than third and fourth cousins.